PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-06 06:55:00
+Last updated: 2024-04-06 06:55:35
-Random Quote: The less talk, the better. - Mike Ehrmantraut
+Random Quote: You sentimentalize property, you can kiss profits goodbye. - Marty Byrde